gabrielmoffa/architect-brainstorm-ai/README.md

+### Discontinued project, may not work as expected, a bit of Claude Code magic and will work as expected :)

 ### How to Use the Architect AI

 To start a conversation with the Architect AI and begin planning your project: